 Charged with the task of bettering student life, the Senators works to pass legislation and oversee the operation of student organizations.
-Comprised of six Standing Committees: Academic Affairs, Appropriations, Campus Services, Elections and Rules, Organizations Policy and Review, and Student Life, the Senate aims to advocate for all students.
+Comprised of seven Standing Committees: Academic Affairs, Appropriations, Campus Services, Elections and Rules, International Student Affairs, Organizations Policy and Review, and Student Life, the Senate aims to advocate for all students.

 Class Councils are programming groups that promote class unity and school spirit by planning events and creating traditions.
 Each graduating class elects eight representatives to their respective Councils.